Religious Index Page

 The Kingstone Bible Trilogy

 The Kingstone Bible Trilogy is one of the longest, most complete comic book Bible yet.
 It is 2096 pages long.
 This is two to three times the length of The Action Bible and The Picture Bible.
 Its price is $42.75 for three hard cover volumes.
 Somewhere near three times the price of the Action Bible for somewhere near three times the content.
 In other words a real bargain per page.
 The Amazon copy says it is done by artists with Marvel and DC experience.
-I have not seen this yet but it looks exciting.

 In the past The Action Bible and The Picture Bible were the most successful comic book Bibles.
 They had two virtues, they were longer and they were inexpensive per page.
 The Kingstone Bible Trilogy in inexpensive per page and is much longer.
 So far it has not taken over as the most successful, but it has the virtues of the previous champions.